MAHDIX3/6502Emulator/README.md

-Copyright (c) 2025 Mahdi ZK

  # 6502Simulator Simple With High Accuracy
 A Simple With high accuracy 6502 CPU simulator for use in retro systems like the Atari 2600, Apple II, NES, Commodore 64, and more.

+# 6502Emulator
+A minimal and clean 6502 CPU emulator written in C/C++/C+!
+Supports basic opcode execution, simple memory model, and is easy to understand for learning or integration into retro systems.

+## Features
+- Clean, readable code
+- Minimal dependencies
+- Good starting point for NES, Apple II, etc.

+## Author
+Mahdi ZK
+Copyright (c) 2025